UCLA-IEEE/ieeebruins.com/README.md

 Deployment is now handled automatically by [Deployinator](https://github.com/UCLA-IEEE/deployinator)

-Just pushing to the master branch of this repo triggers a deployment!
+Just pushing to the master branch of this repo triggers a deployment.